Niko-Group/paper_writing_info/README.md

 - Captions should be short, concise and self-contained if possible.
 - Figures/graphs/tables and any text within should be clear and visible.
 - Make sure you use colourblind-friendly colour palettes in figures, plots, tables etc..
 - Latex source should be correct.
 Use oficcial templates.
-Never compile an appendix with the main paper (unless this is allowed).
+Check if the appendix can be compiled with the main paper (this is allowed in *ACL papers).
 - Bibliography format should be clean and well formatted.
 - Place footnotes after punctuation marks (. or ,), e.g, ...end of sentence.\footnote{...}
 - In general everything in the paper should be clearly explained.
 If something looks difficult to comprehend then you might need to revise it.